indicwiki-iiit/Cricket-players/README.md

 ### render.py

 > Github file Link: https://github.com/indicwiki-iiit/Cricket-players/tree/main/render.py
 - This is the code used for rendering the cricket player articles using jinja2 templates from templates folder.
+It generates XML dump based on parameters provided in implementation (as described in comments of the file).

 ### requirements.txt: